nix-rust/nix/CONTRIBUTING.md

 ## Testing

-nix has a test suite that you can run with `cargo test`.
+nix has a test suite that you can run with `cargo t --all-features`.
 Ideally, we'd like pull requests to include tests where they make sense.
 For example, when fixing a bug, add a test that would have failed without the fix.